Hon Shannon Fentiman MP

 Passed

-This bill establishes Forensic Science Queensland as an independent statutory body responsible for providing forensic services to Queensland's criminal justice system.
-It responds to the 2022 Commission of Inquiry into Forensic DNA Testing, which found serious problems with DNA evidence handling and made 123 recommendations.
-Queensland becomes the first Australian state to have dedicated legislation governing forensic science services.
+This bill establishes Forensic Science Queensland as an independent statutory body responsible for providing forensic services to support Queensland's criminal justice system.
+It implements the key recommendation of the Commission of Inquiry into Forensic DNA Testing, which found serious failings in how DNA evidence was tested and managed.
+Queensland becomes the first Australian state with dedicated legislation governing forensic science services.

 29/11/2023Justice & RightsGovernment & Elections